celesterobinson/bounty-hunter/README.md

 ## Objective

 Build a full stack API that uses all CRUD requests.
 The user should be able to get, add, update and delete each individual bounty.
-When the app loads, it should automatically makea a request to my server to ```GET``` a list of all existing bounties from my database.
+When the app loads, it should automatically make a request to my server to ```GET``` a list of all existing bounties from my database.
 The main focus for this project was the backend.
 I built the frontend as well as the server and the database using Express, MongoDB, and Mongoose, thus creating my first full stack project.

 ### Web View
 ![Web View](screenshots/web-view.png)